 The Substance Abuse Prevention Program offers awareness information in an attempt to curb alcohol and other drug use and its associated negative consequences.
 A comprehensive prevention approach has been established that combines traditional educational programs with strategies aimed at informing the social environment on campus.
-Successful partnerships have been established with the following agencies in an effort to provide current information to the student population: County of Cumberland Mental Health Center, North Carolina Highway Patrol, ABC Alcohol Law Enforcement, Operation Sickle Cell, Inc., Rape Crisis, Volunteers of Cumberland County.
+Successful partnerships have been established with the following agencies in an effort to provide current information to the student population: Cumberland County Health Department, Cumberland County Mental Health Center, North Carolina Highway Patrol, ABC Alcohol Law Enforcement, Operation Sickle Cell, Inc., HIV/STD Prevention Program, and Rape Crisis Volunteers of Cumberland County.